Duleep Singh: Early years

 After the death of Maharaja Ranjit Singh in 1839, Duleep Singh lived quietly with his mother, Jind Kaur Aulakh, at Jammu ruled by Gulab Singh, under the protection of the Vizier, Raja Dhian Singh.
-He and his mother were recalled to Lahore in 1843 after the assassinations of Maharaja Sher Singh and Dhian Singh, and on 16 September, at the age of five, Duleep Singh was proclaimed Maharaja of the Sikh Empire, with Maharani Jind Kaur as Regent.
+He and his mother were recalled to Lahore in 1843 after the assassinations of Maharaja Sher Singh and Dhian Singh, and on 16 September, at the age of five, Duleep Singh was proclaimed Maharaja of the Sikh Empire by the Panch (Military Council), with Maharani Jind Kaur as Regent.
 He was betrothed to Tej Kaur, the granddaughter of Sham Singh Attariwala.
 However, this betrothal would not be honored once he came under British guardianship.

+Due to divisions and factionalism (including covert British activities), Jind Kaur was advised to weaken the strength and influence of the Sikh Army by pre-occupying it with a war with the East India Company, leading to the First Anglo-Sikh War.
 On 13 December 1845 the British East India Company declared war on the Sikhs and, after winning the First Anglo-Sikh War, retained the Maharaja as nominal ruler, but replaced the Maharani with a Council of Regency and later imprisoned and exiled her.
 Over thirteen years passed before Duleep Singh was permitted to see his mother again.